shayki5/azure-devops-create-pr-task/README.md

   - In Azure DevOps: 'Current build' will use the repository for which the current build is configured.
 'Select' will allow you to select an Azure DevOps Repository from your account.

   - In GitHub: The default will be `$(Build.Repository.Name)` - the current build repo, but you can select other repos from the drop down list.

+- **Is Forked Repository:** [For Azure DevOps] If checked, it means the source branch it from a forked repository and not from the original. the target repo will be the currnet build repo.

 - **Source branch name:** The source branch that will be merged.
 The default value is the build source branch - `$(Build.SourceBranch)`.